katydid/parser/decisions/survey/language.md

 * ❌ = no support

 We didn't survey all languages, but we made some assumptions:
-* We assume Kotlin, Clojure and Scala has access to everything that Java has and possibly more, like sum types.
+* We assume Kotlin, Clojure and Scala has access to everything that Java has and possibly more, for example we know Kotlin and Scala have access to sum types.
 * We assume Elixir has access to everything Erlang has.
-* We assume Typescript has access to everything that Javascript has.
+* We assume Typescript has access to everything that Javascript has and more, for example Typescript has support for sum types.

 Please help us add more languages: Clojure, Cobol, Dart, Delphi, Elixir, Elm, Idris, Julia, Kotlin, Lua, Lisp, Matlab, Objective-C, OCaml, Perl, Prolog, R, Ruby, Scala, TypeScript, Visual Basic, Zig